 17. Get Groups to Sign Up

 How do you convince talent they can trust their music careers to your label?
 Without artists and groups to record music for you, there is no product, and you don’t have a functioning label.
-Even a new label will likely need to work with artists’ managers and lawyers when signing legal contracts and a recording agreement, so you’ll want representation and legal advice, too.
+Even a new label will likely need to work with artists’ managers and lawyers when signing legal contracts and a recording agreement, so you’ll also want representation and legal advice.

 18. Look for Investors

 How will you finance your record label?
-It might not take much to launch your brand, but running a record label takes money.
+Launching your brand might not take much, but running a record label takes money.
 You will need to pay artists, pay for recording costs and pay for publication, marketing and distribution, among many other costs involved with running a small business.
-Most small business owners are unable to fully self finance all of these costs, and so they look for at least one person to invest in their business.
+Most small business owners are unable to fully self-finance all of these costs, and so they look for at least one person to invest in their business.

 19. Release Music

-By choosing a digital distributor, any indie record label or independent artist can sell their music in the world’s largest online music stores.
+Any indie record label or independent artist can sell their music in the world’s largest online music stores by choosing a digital distributor.
 Even a first release can become a big seller and make a profit without recouping all the manufacturing costs associated with physical album sales.

 20. Collect Your Royalties